In 2026, airlines aren’t just checking carry-on bags.

 Because the real surprise isn’t being told your bag is too big – it’s realizing too late that the ticket you bought never included a larger carry-on in the first place.

-Pay attention to the sizes and rules
+Pay Attention to the Sizes and Rules

-It happens at the gate.
+And it is happening at the gate.

 Note: I wanted this article to show what leads to such behaviour and why it is understandable, but also what the risks are and why this happens.
 I did not want to make it about X or Y and the videos themselves.
 However, if you are curious, here are the videos and articles mentioned: